 - Ginseng (promotes yin energy and removes excess yang energy)

-Calm Shen®: A calming blend of herbs for dogs and cats exhibiting nervousness, hyperactivity, discontentment, or responding to environmentally induced stress.
-Calm Shen helps dogs and cats maintain a normal and relaxed disposition while also helping them cope with external stresses.
-A great formula for behavioral problem management, Calm Shen may help to curb destructive behavior by helping dogs and cats maintain calmness.
+A calming blend of herbs for dogs & cats with long-term nervousness, hyperactivity, discontentment, or stress.
+Calm Shen is a great formula for behavioral problem management and may help to curb destructive behavior by helping dogs and cats maintain calmness.
 It may also reduce hyperactivity by promoting a sense of relaxation and mental alertness without drowsiness.